 The Project as evaluated herein consists of two separate land use alternatives for the 582.6-acre site, both of which are evaluated herein at an equal level of detail.
 Two alternatives are considered because the Riverside County Transportation Commission (RCTC) is currently planning for construction of a regional transportation facility, the "Mid-County Parkway" (MCP).
 A portion of the MCP is currently planned to traverse the northwestern portions of the Project site.
-It is currently not known when or if the MCP would be constructed by RCTC; thus, for purposes of evaluation, the "Primary Land Use Plan" anticipates that the MCP would not be constructed through the property, in which case the site would be developed with up to 389.2 acres of Light Industrial land uses, 49.1 acres of Business Park land uses, 8.0 acres of Commercial Retail, Open Space -
+It is currently not known when or if the MCP would be constructed by RCTC; thus, for purposes of evaluation in this EIR, the "Primary Land Use Plan" anticipates that the MCP would not be constructed through the property, in which case the site would be developed with up to 388.5 acres of Light Industrial land uses, 49.1 acres of Business Park land uses, 8.0 acres of Commercial Retail,

-Conservation on 17.4 acres, Open Space - Conservation Habitat on 81.6 acres, and major roadways on 37.3 acres.
-The "Alternative Land Use Plan" anticipates that the MCP would be constructed through the northwest portions of the site, in which case the site would be developed with 389.2 acres of Light Industrial land uses, 51.5 acres of Business Park land uses, 8.5 acres of Commercial Retail land uses, 17.4 acres of Open Space - Conservation, 81.6 acres of Open Space - Conservation Habitat, and 34.4 acres of major roadways.
+Open Space - Conservation on 18.1 acres, Open Space - Conservation Habitat on 81.6 acres, and major roadways on 37.3 acres.
+The "Alternative Land Use Plan" anticipates that the MCP would be constructed through the northwest portions of the site, in which case the site would be developed with 388.5 acres of Light Industrial land uses, 51.5 acres of Business Park land uses, 8.5 acres of Commercial Retail land uses, 18.1 acres of Open Space - Conservation, 81.6 acres of Open Space - Conservation Habitat, and 34.4 acres of major roadways.
+However, the "Primary Land Use Plan" is the preferred and primary land use plan for the proposed Project.
+The "Alternative Land Use Plan" only would be implemented in the event that the RCTC constructs the MCP through the northernmost portions of the Project site.